EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

     - The QTSP requests the required data from the citizen at the moment of issuing the Photo ID attestation.
     - The QTSP performs the required identity verification before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).

+### 2.1 Scenario 2: Issuance by a Qualified Trust Service Provider

 In this RFC we will be focusing on the **scenario 2)**, where the QTSP will:

 - Request the required electronic Machine-Readable Travel Document (eMRTD) data from the citizen at the moment of issuing the Photo ID attestation.
 - Authenticate the citizen's identity using EUDI Wallet and **PID**.
-- Perform an attestation-binding, using attributes from both documents like `name` and `date of birth`.
+- Verify that the eMRTD is issued by a trusted authority and has a valid expiration date.
+- Perform user binding verification by comparing attributes from the PID such as first and last name and date of birth, to those in the identity document.

 ---